 Recently, I wrote about SUS: a good enough usability questionnaire, the scale devised by John Brookes.
 Bengt Göransson commented that he uses it as part of his ‘tool box’, pointing out that it is important to use it alongside other methodsContinue reading… SUS Svensk: System Usability Scale in Swedish

-Review: How to Lie with Statistics
+Book Review: How to Lie with Statistics – not recommended

-Surveys are all about getting numeric data, and then reporting on it.
-What points do you want to make with those numbers?
-I’ll assume that you are aiming to be honest, respecting your data and your audience.
-One fun wayContinue reading… Review: How to Lie with Statistics
+Update in 2025: I no longer recommend this book.
+See Why I no longer recommend how to lie with statistics Surveys are all about getting numeric data, and then reporting on it.
+What points do you want to make withContinue reading… Book Review: How to Lie with Statistics – not recommended

 Designing forms for mobile